IvanIlagan/regexer-ruby/GETTING_STARTED.md

 The method does not accept any arguments.
 We can freely call it as is in the pattern builder.

-This method returns a single entity Regexer::Models::Pattern object
+This method returns a single entity Regexer::Models::Pattern object tagged as regex shorthand character

 ### Non-word Character
 In regex, there is a special shorthand character that matches any character other than alphanumeric character and underscore and that is the \W or Non-word pattern.
 Regexer also offers that exact pattern via the has_non_word_character or non_word_character method.
 This method is equivalent to [^A-Za-z0-9_] regex pattern